joe-arul/bayhacks_team15/README.md

-# Hindi-Handwritten-Ai
+# Graphien
-Using CNN to learn HIndi letters(for new learners)
+Using CNN to learn writing(for new learners)